 635 Commonwealth Avenue, Room 207

-The ASC group includes personnel who can help you with a variety of questions and procedures.
+The ASC can help you with a variety of questions and procedures.
 Our hours are 9:00-5:00 Monday-Friday, and you are always welcome to drop by.
 We can answer basic queries, direct you to alternative sources of information, and/or help you to make an appointment with an academic counselor.

 For questions about changing/declaring your major, academic opportunities, and advice of all types, you can also use the advising portal.
 The Sargent College Dean’s Hosts also work out of the ASC office, and they are available for tours with prospective students and other honored guests.

 Visit the University Registrar’s site for information and services offered by the Registrar’s Office, such as Important Semester Deadlines and Dates, Registration, Ordering Transcripts, and, for downloadable forms, such as Registration and Add/Drop Forms.

 Deborah Claar is assistant director of academic services where she serves as an academic counselor to juniors and seniors.
 She meets with intra-University and outside transfers to evaluate their credentials, offers professional development seminars, serves on the College Academic Policies & Procedures and Undergraduate Education Committees ex officio, and works closely with the faculty to ensure school policies are being met.
 She is also an advisor for the Peer Counselor program and the Sargent College Honor Society.